bischoffdev/unity-sprite-animator/README.md

 # Sprite Animator for Unity
+## Animate Sprites for lively game UIs

 ![logo](Documentation~/logo.png)

 ![GitHub](https://img.shields.io/github/license/laxersaz/unity-sprite-animator)

 An easy way to animate sprites within image components - especially for use in UIs.
+It supports various animation methods as well as triggers that can be used to react to specific frames in the animation.

 Please check the [Changelog](CHANGELOG.md) for changes.